-Types of Variable
+Types of variables in plsql

-2) Composite type: These are records and allows groups of field to be defined and manipulated in PLSQL.
-Composite datatypes also known as collection are table, record, Varray and nested table.
+2) Composite type: These are records and allow groups of the field to be defined and manipulated in PLSQL.
+Composite datatypes also known as collections are table, record, Varray and nested table.
 Composite datatype has internal components which can be manipulated individually